catfxngs/mio-scripts/README.md

 ## [Documentation / FAQ](docs/intro.md)

 If you are viewing this otherwise, feel free to do anything you'd like with my code.

-Any work not my own includes respective credit.
+Any work not my own includes it's respective credit and licenses.

 ### This repo is not complete.
 Emulation configs will NOT yet function as intended!